 Assumptions should be monitored carefully.
 Much media coverage is rendered ineffectual by the journalists inaccurate assumptions being evident throughout.
-Following are some of the more common assumptions about Deaf and hearing-impaired people:
+Following are some of the more common assumptions about Deaf and hard of hearing people:

-Deaf / hearing-impaired people are always unhappy about their deafness.
+Deaf and hard of hearing people are always unhappy about their deafness.

 Deaf people are rarely unhappy about being deaf, though they may feel frustrated by discrimination and obstruction.
-Hearing-impaired people, especially those who have recently lost their hearing, may be unhappy about their condition, but this should never be assumed.
+Hard of hearing people, especially those who have recently lost their hearing, may be unhappy about their condition, but this should never be assumed.

 They would welcome any opportunity to become hearing.

 Most Deaf people have no desire to become hearing and are not interested in “miracle” surgery or medical interventions.
-Those whose deafness or hearing-impairment was acquired later in life may often wish to regain their hearing, but again this should not be assumed.
+Those whose deafness or hearing loss was acquired later in life may often wish to regain their hearing, but again this should not be assumed.